AntonioMR/GettingAndCleaningDataCourseProject/README.md

 |  ...        |  ...      |  mean measure 1  |  mean measure 2  |  ...  | mean measure n  |
 |  subject n  |  sport n  |  mean measure 1  |  mean measure 2  |  ...  | mean measure n  |

+The resulting dataset is a table with 180 observations of 68 variables.

 ## The R Script

 Only one script have been written in order to obtain the two requested dataset.
 The script named *run\_analysis.R* must be executed in a working directory at the same level as the *UCI HAR Dataset* directory.